seguinleo/WindowsBestPractices/README.md

 **Nvidia/AMD panel changes:**
 * Select the highest possible refresh rate (144Hz, 180Hz...)
 * Choose the highest possible color intensity/depth (8bpc, 10bpc...)
-* Enable G-SYNC/FreeSync + V-SYNC + limit FPS to 2 below screen refresh rate to avoid frame tearing (144Hz screen → limit to 142FPS)
+* Enable G-SYNC/FreeSync + V-SYNC + lock FPS to 3 below screen refresh rate to avoid frame tearing (144Hz screen → lock to 141FPS)
 * Nvidia specific: choose "full" dynamic range in the video colors tab, select "Use advanced 3D image settings", in these settings -> low latency mode on "On", prefer maximum performance
-* AMD specific: enable Radeon Anti-Lag and Radeon Chill
+* AMD specific: it is better to lock FPS via [RTSS](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) rather than AMD panel for lower latency
-> **Warning** If you enable V-SYNC in the Nvidia/AMD panel, you must disable it in the settings of all your games to avoid conflicts!
+> **Warning** If you enable V-SYNC in the Nvidia/AMD panel, you must disable it in-game to avoid conflicts

+> **Note** For games that allow FPS locking, it's better to lock the FPS in-game rather than the Nvidia/RTSS panel for lower latency

 **Overclock your graphics card:** overclocking allows you to increase the clock frequency of your graphics card and thus have more performance in games.
 However, the temperature of the card may increase.
 Video guide [here](https://www.youtube.com/watch?v=6_Me603fnq8).
 Personally I use [Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) and [Kombustor](https://msikombustor.com/).
 Kombustor allows you to scan the number of artifacts (you have to check the box on the welcome screen and choose your screen resolution).
 I consider an overclock to be stable if the temperature of the graphics card does not exceed 85°C/185°F and Kombustor detects **no** artifacts in at least 10 minutes.
 Then, try on a very resource-intensive game to verify that the system is stable over time